diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/us221/readme.md

 ### 4.3.
 Applied Patterns

-O design do sistema aplica diversos padrões de projeto consagrados, promovendo uma arquitetura limpa, coesa e de fácil manutenção.
-Abaixo estão os principais padrões identificados:
+The system design applies several well-established design patterns, promoting a clean, cohesive, and maintainable architecture.
+Below are the main patterns identified:

 #### 1. **DTO (Data Transfer Object) Pattern**
-- **Classe Envolvida:** `CustomerDTO`
+- **Class Involved:** `CustomerDTO`
-- **Descrição:** Utilizado para transportar dados entre camadas, especialmente do domínio para a interface do usuário.
-Garante que apenas os dados necessários sejam expostos, protegendo as entidades do domínio.
+- **Description:** Used to transfer data between layers, especially from the domain to the user interface.
+Ensures that only the necessary data is exposed, protecting domain entities.

 #### 2. **Mapper Pattern**
-- **Classe Envolvida:** `CustomerListMapper`
+- **Class Involved:** `CustomerListMapper`
-- **Descrição:** Responsável por converter objetos do domínio (`Customer`) em objetos DTO (`CustomerDTO`) e vice-versa.
-Centraliza a lógica de transformação, promovendo reuso e separação de responsabilidades.
+- **Description:** Responsible for converting domain objects (`Customer`) into DTO objects (`CustomerDTO`) and vice versa.
+Centralizes transformation logic, promoting reuse and separation of concerns.

 #### 3. **Repository Pattern**
-- **Classes Envolvidas:** `CustomerRepository`, `CustomerRepresentativeRepository`, `Repositories`
+- **Classes Involved:** `CustomerRepository`, `CustomerRepresentativeRepository`, `Repositories`
-- **Descrição:** Abstrai a camada de persistência de dados.
-Define uma interface clara para operações sobre entidades do domínio, permitindo a substituição ou modificação da fonte de dados sem impactar a lógica de negócio.
+- **Description:** Abstracts the data persistence layer.
+Defines a clear interface for operations on domain entities, allowing the data source to be replaced or modified without impacting business logic.

 #### 4. **Singleton Pattern**
-- **Classe Envolvida:** `Repositories`
+- **Class Involved:** `Repositories`
-- **Descrição:** Garante que exista apenas uma instância do agregador de repositórios no sistema.
-O método `getInstance()` implementa o padrão Singleton, provendo um ponto de acesso global e controlado aos repositórios.
+- **Description:** Ensures that only one instance of the repository aggregator exists in the system.
+The `getInstance()` method implements the Singleton pattern, providing a controlled, global access point to the repositories.

 #### 5. **Controller Pattern**
-- **Classe Envolvida:** `AddCustomerRepresentativeController`
+- **Class Involved:** `AddCustomerRepresentativeController`
-- **Descrição:** Atua como intermediário entre a camada de UI e o domínio.
-Encapsula a lógica de orquestração de casos de uso, como o registro de representantes e a listagem de clientes.
+- **Description:** Acts as an intermediary between the UI layer and the domain.
+Encapsulates the orchestration logic of use cases, such as registering representatives and listing customers.

 #### 6. **Value Object Pattern**
-- **Classes Envolvidas:** `Address`, `VatNumber`, `CustomerStatus`, `CustomerType`, `Position`, `Name`, `Email`, `PhoneNumber`
+- **Classes Involved:** `Address`, `VatNumber`, `CustomerStatus`, `CustomerType`, `Position`, `Name`, `Email`, `PhoneNumber`
-- **Descrição:** Representam objetos imutáveis que encapsulam valores e regras de validação.
-Usados para compor entidades, garantindo consistência e expressividade no modelo de domínio.
+- **Description:** Represent immutable objects that encapsulate values and validation rules.
+Used to compose entities, ensuring consistency and expressiveness in the domain model.

 ---

-Esses padrões contribuem para a organização modular do código e ajudam a manter uma separação clara entre responsabilidades nas diversas camadas da aplicação.
+These patterns contribute to the modular organization of the code and help maintain a clear separation of concerns across the various layers of the application.

 ### 5. Tests